-Many credit card companies offer roadside assistance that follows the credit card.
-Most do not require an annual fee, but will charge $59-$95 per service call for basic services and limited towing, and extra services may incur additional charges.
-Discover, Visa, and MasterCard all follow the preset service charge model, while American Express will pay the first $50 for services up to four times per year.
+Many credit card companies offer roadside assistance that follows the credit card; in other words, the cardholder is covered even if it’s someone else’s vehicle.
+Most do not require an annual fee, but will charge per service call for basic services and limited towing, and extra services may incur additional charges.

 While this may not be the roadside assistance program on which you want to rely, if you find yourself without coverage and need help, you may save money by going through your credit cards rather than paying completely out of pocket.

 When deciding which roadside assistance program is right for you and your family, consider who needs to be covered and what vehicles they drive, and whether you need to be covered in other vehicles.

 You also want to compare different companies’ average response times for service calls, whether memberships cover all costs or if you’ll need to seek reimbursement, whether calls cover accidents or just electrical/mechanical failure, and how often and for what distance towing is covered.